Mali TV shows photos of 'authors' of hotel attack

 Benin's President Thomas Boni Yayi and Burkina Faso's prime minister Yacouba Isaac Zida both visited Mali on Monday to express their condolences.

-"Our countries need to get organized.
+"Our countries need to get organised.
 On a regional level we need reforms," said Boni Yayi, adding that governments needed to consider "the reinforcement of our intelligence capacities and border management".

 Senegal's President Macky Sall, chairman of West Africa's ECOWAS, said on Sunday that the regional body will discuss possible measures to restrict women wearing burqas in order to enhance regional security.